 Our security experts act out the role of a hacker, trying to compromise IT systems and employees to discover any potential weaknesses that could be exploited by real hackers.
-We collect the results of our simulated hacker attacks, summarize them and present our findings in a high-level report that contains an executive summary, found vulnerabilities ranged according to CVSS v3 including our specific recommendations for fixing them.
+We collect the results of our simulated hacker attacks, summarize them and present our findings in a high-level report that contains an executive summary.
+Vulnerabilities that were found ranged according to CVSS v3, including our specific recommendations for fixing them.

 Penetration testing is considered to be one of the most common vulnerability assessment activities for companies.
 It is a proven method of evaluating the security of computing networks, infrastructure and application weaknesses by simulating a malicious attack.